pedropereirahg/mlp/README.md

 # mlp

-Implements an mlp in Python.
+Implements an MLP with k-fold cross-validation in Matlab.

+Also works fine in Octave.